Challenge Coins

 History:

-• Modern Origins: The modern challenge coin tradition began in World War I. An American officer gave bronze medallions to his unit.
-One soldier used his coin to prove his identity, sparking the tradition of always carrying a coin and challenging others to show theirs.
+• Modern Origins: The tradition of challenge coins started in World War I when an American officer gave bronze medallions to his unit.
+One soldier used his coin to prove his identity, starting the tradition of always carrying a coin and challenging others to show theirs.

-• Wider Adoption: During World War II, challenge coins identified secret society members and commemorated battles.
-Today, they are used across military, law enforcement, fire departments, corporations, and sports teams.
+• Wider Adoption: In World War II, challenge coins identified secret society members and commemorated battles.
+Today, they are used by the military, law enforcement, fire departments, corporations, and sports teams.

 Significance:

-These coins symbolize membership, loyalty, and achievement.
-In the military, they are awarded for outstanding service and given as gifts to honor dignitaries or fallen comrades.
-They foster connections and serve as reminders of shared experiences and goals.
-In corporate settings, they commemorate achievements and reward hard work.
+These coins show membership, loyalty, and achievement.
+In the military, they are given for outstanding service and as gifts to honor dignitaries or fallen comrades.
+They create connections and remind people of shared experiences and goals.
+In businesses, they celebrate achievements and reward hard work.

 Types:

-• Military Coins: Feature unit emblems and recipient names, commemorating specific battles or campaigns.
+• Military Coins: Feature unit emblems and recipient names, celebrating specific battles or campaigns.

 • Law Enforcement and Fire Department Coins: Recognize outstanding service and build camaraderie, often featuring agency emblems.